Duluth lynchings: Trials

 Two days later, on June 17, Judge William Cant and the grand jury had a difficult time identifying the lead mob members.
 In the end the grand jury issued thirty-seven indictments for the lynching mob.
 Twenty-five were for rioting and twelve for the crime of murder in the first degree.
 Some men were indicted on both charges.
 Three men: Louis Dondino, Carl Hammerberg, and Gilbert Stephenson were convicted of rioting; none served more than 15 months in prison.
-No one was prosecuted for the murders of the three black men.
+No one was convicted for the murders of the three black men.

 Prosecution continued against the other black circus workers.
 Despite the lack of significant physical evidence, seven men were indicted for rape.
 The NAACP had protested to the city about the lynchings.
 It hired defense attorneys for the men, and charges were dismissed for five.
 Max Mason and William Miller were tried for rape.
 Miller was acquitted, but Mason was convicted and sentenced to serve seven to thirty years in prison.
 He was a native of Decatur, Georgia, who had been traveling with the circus as a worker.
 He appealed his case without success.
 He was incarcerated at Stillwater State Prison, serving four years, from 1921 to 1925.
 He was released on the condition that he would leave the state.